xinxin-zhang/jenkinsTemplate-python/README.md

  * `git status` will show you which files have changed or been added
  * `git add [FILENAME] ...` will mark specific files to be committed and sent back to github
  * `git commit` will commit your changes locally and allow you to describe what changed in your commit message
- * `git push` will send your local committed changes back to GitHub
+ * `git push` will send your locally committed changes back to GitHub